inferno-collection/Docs/docs/general/update.md

 ### Torches

-- Torches uses `config.json`; hand-merge any new options and validate the JSON before starting the server.
+- Torches uses `config.cfg` for resource settings and `torches.json` for Ped and MP Ped torch presets.
+Hand-merge changes to `config.cfg` and review `torches.json` before starting the server.
+- When updating from v1.0.3 to v1.1.0, follow the [Torches migration guide](../resources/torches/migration.md) and use `/torch convert` to migrate legacy presets.
-- If you created Ped or MP Ped torch presets with the tool, keep those entries in the `peds` and `mpped` config sections when merging.
+- Keep custom Ped and MP Ped torch presets in `torches.json` when replacing the resource.
 - Inventory support uses `editable/server/inventory.lua`, so keep any OxInventory, QBInventory, or custom inventory code.

 ### Spotlight